St. Stephens Church and Parish

 The Parish of St Stephen-by-Launceston, (Cornish: Sen Stefan), (sometimes just called St Stephens or St Stephens with Newport) is situated in the Deanery of Trigg Major and Hundred of East.
 It is bounded on the north by the parish of North Petherwin and Werrington, on the east by Werrington and the Devon parish of Lifton, on the south by Lawhitton, Launceston and St Thomas-by-Launceston, and on the west by Egloskerry (finishing less than half a mile from Egloskerry village).
 Originally known as ‘Lann-Stephen’, church site of St Stephen.
 It takes in the hamlets of Langore, part of Newport and Truscott.

 Typically, Abraham was also an enthusiastic worker in the Temperance cause and a superintendent of the Sunday school.
 With the Society’s growth, its congregations became increasing vocal on issues such as tithes, alcohol consumption, emigration and education.
-The Bible Christian Chapel at Truscott has since been converted into a cottage.
+The Bible Christian chapel at Truscott has since been converted into a cottage.
 The trustees assigned the balance of the 2000-year lease to Elizabeth Ann Gillbard for £30 by an indenture dated 26 May 1891.
-These trustees included among others William Langdon the elder, his son Charles Langdon (of Altarnun), William Langdon the younger, Charles Gillbard and William Shute.
+At this time, the trustees included among others William Langdon the elder, his son Charles Langdon of Altarnun, William Langdon the younger, Charles Gillbard and William Shute.

 In 1885 the Launceston School Board decided it was time another school was built, this time the children of St Stephens would have one nearer to them.
 Mr O B Peter, architect, was commissioned to design a school building at the top of Duke’s Road to accommodate 180 mixed and infant pupils.
 While Mr Peter was engaged in the design, he suggested to the Board the headmaster would require accommodation; the Board decided the accommodation should be part of the school building and this was included in the design.
 The edifice was erected by Mr William Burt, contractor, Newport, at a total cost of £1,000.
 On the front of the completed building were inserted three plaques (see below): that of the builder, Mr Burt, centrally that of the architect, Mr Peter, and over the western gable, that of the School Board.